ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 group
   Options that change group\-specific attributes in a RACF profile.

-  Only valid when changing a group profile, ignored for user profiles.
+  Only valid when :literal:`scope=group`\ , ignored for user profiles.

   | **required**: False
   | **type**: dict

   superior_group
-    Superior group that will be assigned to the profile.
+    specifies the name of a group profile to set as the superior group.

     | **required**: False
     | **type**: str